rzuccolo/rz-classical-vehicle-detection/README.md

 * **[Annotated Project Video](https://vimeo.com/213638727)** Click on this link to watch the annotations for the project video.

 ---

 ## Discussion

 The pipeline is good for the project video but I would like to see how it goes on other video streams, I will let it for future tests.
 There are still some eventual false positives and the bounding boxes are a bit "jittery", despite the fact I averaged the heat-maps from previous fifteen (15) frames for each new frame.
 Nevertheless, so far I am happy with the results!
 Those are good techniques that allowed me to build a strong understanding and solid base for the task.

-It is surely a lot work to properly hand tuning all those parameters, but at same time it gives you a good sense on strengths and weakness of computer vision.
-The pipeline doesn’t detect cars driving in the opposite direction because of heat-maps averaging over time, which should be solved with more sophisticated techniques, better trained classifiers, or improved sliding search window algorithm.
+It is surely a lot of work to properly hand tuning all those parameters, but at the same time, it gives you a good sense of strengths and weakness of computer vision.
+The pipeline doesn’t detect cars driving in the opposite direction because of heat-maps averaging over time, which should be solved with more sophisticated techniques, better-trained classifiers, or improved sliding search window algorithm.
 A deep learning classifier seems to be the next step down the learning road now!

 ---